-Acute limb ischemia is the condition in which there is a sudden decrease in limb perfusion causing a threat to the viability of the limbs, especially at the extremities.
+Acute limb ischemia is a condition in which there is a sudden decrease in blood flow to the limbs, especially in the extremities.
 Partial or complete occlusion of the arterial supply to the limbs can lead to rapid ischemia and poor function of the limb within a matter of hours.

 CARE Hospitals offer all-encompassing diagnostic and treatment services using state-of-the-art infrastructure equipped with the latest technology to perform minimally invasive procedures on patients with a wide spectrum of diseases and medical needs.
 Our multidisciplinary team of doctors and care providers offer end-to-end care to every patient keeping their needs in mind for the overall improvement of the health and safety of the patients.
 It goes without saying, you will be taken care of while seeking Acute Limb Ischemia Treatment in Hyderabad at CARE Hospitals.

 Acute limb ischemia can be divided into three broad categories depending on their causes:

 This is the most common reason for limb ischemia where a thrombus from a proximal source travels distally to occlude an artery causing blockage to the flow of blood.
 The original thrombus source may be post-MI mural-thrombus, abdominal aortic aneurysm, or prosthetic heart valves.